waigo/waigo/README.md

 Every `Field` instance exposes an `isDirty()` method to check whether the current value differs from the original value.
-Every `Form` instance also exposes such a method, which simply calls through to the same for every one of its  fields.
+Every `Form` instance also exposes this method, which simply calls through to the same for every one of its  fields.
 If even one field is dirty then the form is considered dirty.

 Let's see how this works in pracice...